 - At this time, one hard copy of the thesis is delivered to Debby for the chair and electronic copies are delivered to the committee, unless a hard copy is requested.
 All e-copies need to be sent at once, and no changes can be made after this time.

 - Confirmation emails will be sent.
 At this time the Supervisor's and Director's signature are required on the exam form to verify all conditions have been met.
 The student will send Debby their abstract.

 - The thesis is then submitted to Graduate School.
 This date must be no less than 25 working days before the defense date or the defense will not proceed.

 Important Information for All Defenses

-Requirements are considered complete when one electronic copy of the thesis, in PDF format, revised as recommended by the Thesis Examining Committee and finally approved by the supervisor/committee, is submitted to the School of Graduate Studies through the E-Thesis Submission process in QSPACE.
+Requirements are considered complete when one electronic copy of the thesis, in PDF format, revised as recommended by the Thesis Examining Committee and finally approved by the supervisor/committee, is submitted to the School of Graduate Studies and Postdoctoral Affairs through the E-Thesis Submission process in QSPACE.
 (This usually means that your supervisor has to send an email certifying final approval as well.)